tldr-pages/tldr/pages/linux/iwlist.md

 `iwlist {{wireless_interface}} power`

-- List the Generic Information Elements set in the device (used for WPA support):
+- List generic information elements set in the device (used for WPA support):

 `iwlist {{wireless_interface}} genie`